csc-training/csc-env-eff/_hands-on/singularity/singularity-tutorial_part1.md

     - The first command is run in the host.
 The second command is run inside the container.

 💭 The tutorial container is based on Ubuntu 18.04.
 The host and the container use the same kernel, but the rest of the system can vary.
-    -That means a container can be based on a different Linux distribution than the host (as long as they are kernel-compatible), but can't run a totally different OS like Windows or macOS.
+- That means a container can be based on a different Linux distribution than the host (as long as they are kernel-compatible), but can't run a totally different OS like Windows or macOS.

 #### Singularity exec in batch jobs
 💡 `Singularity exec` is the run method you will typically use in a batch job script.